loosolab/SC-Framework/README.md

 # FAQ
 ### Q: I have an old/ already started analysis.
 How do I find out what was done or who was responsible?

-**A:** The function logging can be accessed using `sctoolbox.utils.get_parameter_table(adata)`.
+**A:** The function logging which contains this information, can be accessed using `sctoolbox.utils.get_parameter_table(adata)`.
 For more information see [here](https://loosolab.pages.gwdg.de/software/sc_framework/API/utils.html#sctoolbox.utils.decorator.get_parameter_table).

 ### Q: My `.h5ad` file is already pre-analyzed.
 I want to skip some of the analysis notebooks.
 What do I do?

-**A:** You should always start with the assembly notebook (the first notebook).
-This ensures a proper output structure.
-Afterwards, go to the first notebook you want to run
+**A:** You should always start with the assembly notebook (the first notebook), which ensures a proper output structure.
+Afterwards, go ahead with the notebook you want to run

 ### Q: I have encountered a bug, I have a feature request, there is something I need help with or want to discuss.

-**A:** We are always happy to help but it can be hard to keep track of everything at once.
-So if you encounter anything that you feel needs attention open an issue with a detailed explanation and if possible small code examples.
+**A:** We are always happy to help.
+In order to keep track of every changes, if you encounter something that needs attention open an issue with a detailed explanation and if possible a small code example.
 Issues can be opened [here](https://gitlab.gwdg.de/loosolab/software/sc_framework/-/issues).
 Thank you!